 When and Where It Will Show Up

-When the symbol becomes available, it will be placed above the number 6 key on keyboard layouts, replacing the caret symbol (^), and the position was chosen to ensure consistency across international keyboard layouts.
+Once available, the dirham symbol will be placed above the number 6 key on keyboard layouts, replacing the caret symbol (^).
+That position was chosen to ensure consistency across international keyboard layouts.

-After that, expect to see it roll out across ATMs, pricing labels, banking apps, digital receipts, accounting software, and eventually physical notes and coins.
-That said, the pace depends entirely on individual tech companies.
-For many devices, including some mobile phones, many vendors do not routinely provide updates, or discontinue providing updates on older devices, according to a Unicode blog post.
+After the Unicode 18.0 release, expect to see it roll out progressively across ATMs, pricing labels, banking apps, digital receipts, accounting software, and eventually physical notes and coins.
+The pace, however, depends entirely on individual technology companies.
+As noted in a Unicode blog post, many vendors do not routinely provide updates — or discontinue updates altogether — on older devices.

-Smartphones may see the symbol first through operating system updates, while some older devices may not support it at all.
+Smartphones are expected to adopt the symbol first through operating system updates.
+Some older devices may never support it at all.

 A Bigger Update Coming With It

-The dirham is not the only new addition.
-Unicode 18.0 will also introduce 13,048 new characters, including the Omani rial symbol, as part of broader Gulf Cooperation Council efforts to standardise currency representation in digital systems.
+The dirham is not the only addition in Unicode 18.0.
+The release will introduce 13,048 new characters in total, including the Omani rial symbol, as part of broader Gulf Cooperation Council efforts to standardise currency representation in digital systems.
+The UAE is the second Arab country to achieve a dedicated currency symbol in Unicode, after Saudi Arabia.

 What This Means for the UAE

 The UAE has been actively positioning itself as a global hub for digital finance and fintech.
-Having a dedicated currency symbol in the Unicode Standard puts the dirham in the same category as the world’s most recognised currencies.
-It is a practical step toward making the dirham a recognisable, typeable, searchable unit in every financial platform and app worldwide.
+A dedicated Unicode currency symbol places the dirham in the same category as the world's most recognised currencies — making it a practical, typeable, searchable unit in every financial platform and app worldwide.

-September 2026 is the official date.
-After that, every update you install could be the one that adds it to your keyboard.
+September 2026 is the official target.
+After that, every operating system update you install could be the one that adds the AED symbol to your keyboard.